thisHermit/nlp_project/README.md

 - What have you changed compared to the base model (or to previous experiments, if you run experiments on top of each other)?
   - I have added the smart loss to the existing loss
 - What were the results?
-  - This experiment provides the MCC yet, a MCC of 0.096
+  - This experiment provides the highest MCC yet, a MCC of 0.099.
 - Add relevant metrics and plots that describe the outcome of the experiment well.

 ![accuracies](images/ptd-experiments/exp5.txt-metrics.csv_accuracies_vs_epoch.png) ![mccs](images/ptd-experiments/exp5.txt-metrics.csv_matthews_coefficients_vs_epoch.png)